grutapig/hackathon-letsbonk/README_SOLANA.md

 Creates a new Solana service instance.

 #### `ScanAllTransactions(ctx context.Context, contractAddress string, batchSize int, rateLimitMs int) ([]TransactionData, error)`
-Scans all transactions for a given contract address.
+Scans all transactions for a given contract address and returns them in memory.

+#### `StreamTransactionsToFiles(ctx context.Context, contractAddress string, batchSize int, rateLimitMs int, csvFilename string, rawDataFilename string) error`
+Streams transactions to files immediately as they are processed.
+Each transaction is saved to CSV and raw JSON files with buffer flushing.
+Process can be safely interrupted at any time.

 #### `GetSignaturesForAddress(ctx context.Context, address string, limit int, before string) ([]SignatureInfo, error)`
 Gets signature information for an address.